 Contact the Murrysville Police Department by telephone 724-327-2100 or stop at the police department to file a police report.

 HOW DO I OBTAIN POLICE REPORTS?

 A copy of a police report may be obtained at the Murrysville Police Department for a fee of $15.00.
 The request can be made in person or by mail.
 Payment can be made in cash or by check, payable to the Municipality of Murrysville.
-A Right-To-Know form is required to be filled out.
 Reports are available for review at no cost.

 HOW DO I CONTEST A TRAFFIC CITATION?

-You have 10 days from the receipt of the traffic citation to plead not guilty.
+You have ten (10) days from the receipt of the traffic citation to plead not guilty.
 On the back of the traffic citation that you received, there are directions on how to plead not guilty.
-You will need to mail in your signed plea along with the collateral indicated on the traffic citation to Magisterial District Justice 10-3-02, 1042 Corporate Lane, Unit D, Export, PA 15632, or you can appear before the Magisterial District Justice to enter your plea.
+You will need to mail in your signed plea along with the collateral indicated on the traffic citation to Magisterial District Justice 10-3-02, 5919 Washington Avenue, Export, PA 15632, or you can appear before the Magisterial District Justice to enter your plea.